 Oxidation: An essential part of the whiskey tasting process, this references what happened to a given alcoholic liquid once it is exposed to ambient oxygen.
-It is widely understood that, in order for a whiskey to achieve its true potential regarding its flavors and aromas, exposure to oxygen is an absolute necessity.
+It is widely understood that, for a whiskey to achieve its true potential regarding its flavors and aromas, exposure to oxygen is an absolute necessity.
 It’s worth noting, however, that oxidation starts as soon as a bottle is opened and will continue, even if you re-cork it.
 Thusly, over time, oxidation can negatively impact the flavors of a whiskey.

 P Pot Still: Stills used for batch distillation.
 In pot still distillation the liquid is distilled usually twice, occasionally three times, first in a wash still and then in a spirit still.

 Production Statements: This is a requirement that all bottle labels say “Bottled by” followed by the company that put the whiskey in the bottle.
 This can be modified to “Produced and bottled by”, “Made by”, “Handmade”, “Crafted”, and “Handcrafted”, etc. None of these statements necessarily mean that the company fermented, distilled, aged, and bottled the whiskey, only that the company took whiskey barrels and bottled the contents.
-If you prefer drinking whiskey that was actually made by a particular distillery, look for the words “Distilled, and bottled by” – some have taken this a step further to include “Fermented, distilled, aged, and bottled by” on the label.
+If you prefer drinking whiskey that was made by a particular distillery, look for the words “Distilled, and bottled by” – some have taken this a step further to include “Fermented, distilled, aged, and bottled by” on the label.

-Prohibition: National Prohibition in the U.S. ran from January, 1919 through December 5, 1933.
-During that period, beverage alcohol could not be legally produced, transported or sold.
+Prohibition: National Prohibition in the U.S. ran from January 1919 through December 5, 1933.
+During that period, beverage alcohol could not be legally produced, transported, or sold.
 Limited exceptions were for medical purposes.

 Proof: Measurement of beverage alcohol on a scale, in America, of 200.
 A 100° proof spirit contains 50 percent alcohol.